12. Tablets in Pharmaceutics: Types, Coating, Manufacturing & Modified Release

 Tablets are the most commonly used solid dosage forms because they are easy to take, safe, affordable, and convenient for patients.
 A tablet contains a fixed dose of medicine compressed into a small, easy-to-swallow shape.
-Tablets also allow accurate dosing and good long-term stability, making them the preferred choice in healthcare.
+Tablets also allow accurate dosing and good long-term stability, making them the preferred choice in healthcare worldwide.

 Uncoated Tablets